How to Make Flavored Goat Cheese

 Add mixtures of herbs and spices to your homemade goat cheese, and create signature flavored goat cheeses for each season.

-In our new video on making goat cheese Tricia starts off by milking the goats and finishes by rolling goat cheese logs in two different blends of herbs and spices, for richly flavored cheeses.
+In our video on making goat cheese Tricia starts off by milking the goats and finishes by rolling goat cheese logs in two different blends of herbs and spices, for richly flavored cheeses.

 How to add flavors to goat cheese